HR TREND REPORT: What to expect in 2022

 2022 is already shaping up to be a year filled with changes and new HR trends — and we're going to explore them right here, so your business knows what to expect in the near future!

-One thing that everyone realised in 2021 is that, as the pandemic subsides, hybrid work is the new normal.
+One thing that everyone realized in 2021 is that, as the pandemic subsides, hybrid work is the new normal.
 While workers find that there are plenty of different factors to whether they'll thrive in their jobs, 83% of them would still prefer having a hybrid work model as an option.

 With that in mind, more than 60% of the world's high-growth companies have begun adopting a friendlier stance to remote work under a "productivity anywhere" mantra.
 After all, companies are interested in results — but controlling and owning the results is going to be the primary issue when it comes to remote work in the near future.
 Regardless, office workers across all industries now see this as a crucial job benefit.